Rescue worker opens up about searching for survivors - Local News 8

 Safety concerns for other buildings

-While the collapse has prompted inspections of buildings throughout the county, concerns about the sister building of the collapsed Champlain Towers South have been allayed by recent inspections.
+While the collapse has prompted inspections of buildings throughout Miami-Dade County, concerns about the sister building of the collapsed Champlain Towers South have been allayed by recent inspections.

 Burkett said inspections of the Champlain Towers North — where a voluntary evacuation was issued following the collapse — has yielded positive results so far.